micielski/filmweb-export-rs/README.md

   ```

   #### --threads <THREADS>
   It may be useful if your internet connection or computer at this time is poor in resources.
-In that case try lowering threads count.
+In that case, try lowering the threads count.
   Please note that the default value is high enough.
-Going above that, it will hurt your exporting performance, and even cause some movies to not export!
+Going above that, will hurt your exporting performance, and even cause some movies to not export!

   ```
   $ cargo run --release --  --threads 2
   ```

   #### Debug
-  If you are experiencing somethings abnormal, such as panics or something and you're experienced enough with rust - you may wish to enable debug printing mode
+  If you are experiencing something abnormal, such as panics or something and you're experienced enough with rust - you may wish to enable debug printing mode

   ```
   $ RUST_LOG=debug cargo run --release